Invisible Architecture of Opportunity: Mexico Month Part 1

 A photo of the barista that inspired this piece

-During my visit to Guadalajara, I posted up in a small, upscale coffee shop in a nice neighborhood.
+During our project in Guadalajara, I posted up in a small, upscale coffee shop in a nice neighborhood.
 I sat at a table and began planning out my day.
 Across the room, I noticed the woman behind the counter, confined to a small 6×4 foot rectangular space, barely big enough for her to move freely.
 Her workspace seemed like a tiny, constrained box, while I sprawled out in the open space reserved for the patrons.

 At first glance, I felt a pang of sympathy for her.
 All day long, she’s stuck in that little box, making coffee after coffee, repeating the same motions in the same confined space.
 This is her world for most of her day.